shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-cloud-storage/google-cloud-storage-overview.md

 Shipyard's low-code Google Cloud Storage blueprints allow users to connect their data in Google Cloud Storage to the rest of their modern data stack.

+## Available Blueprints
 Shipyard currently has the following Blueprints readily available:
 - [Download Files](google-cloud-storage-download-files)
 - [Upload Files](google-cloud-storage-upload-files)

+## How to Use
 For information on how to set up these Blueprints successfully, please read through the [Google Cloud Storage Authorization guide](google-cloud-storage-authorization).

+## Open Source Code
+The code that powers these Blueprints is [available on our Github](https://github.com/shipyardapp/googlecloudstorage-blueprints), open sourced under the Apache License 2.0.
+We'd love to have you contribute to others using Shipyard Blueprints by creating issues or submitting PRs.

 ## Helpful Google Cloud Storage Links
 - [Google Cloud Storage Python Documentation](https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-python)